-Mr Carr had initially been referred to a local ECO HHCRO supported heating scheme but was deemed not to be eligible for any support as although his boiler was not working it was still determined by the energy supplier as being too new and efficient.
-Such outcomes are an increasingly common occurrence over recent years.
+Mr Carr had initially been referred to a local ECO HHCRO supported heating scheme but was deemed not to be eligible for any support as although his boiler was not working it was still determined by the energy supplier to be too new and efficient.
+Such outcomes are an increasingly common occurrence.

 Mr Carr was then referred to Warm Zones by MacMillan Cancer Care who were also able to contribute a maximum of about 25% of the cost of the new boiler.
 Warm Zones then worked with partners to secure additional crisis funding and also contributed some from its own Vulnerable Homes Fund to ensure that the job could go ahead at no cost to Mr Carr (who was already on a low income and with limited savings).

 Warm Zones also confirmed with MacMillan that Mr Carr was claiming all the benefits and welfare support he was entitled to.